 Welcome to black-, white- and red-pebbled shores, dramatic cliffs, and fantastic views of the Santorini Caldera and the gorgeous Mediterranean sunset.
+Grab a travel guide and start planning the trip of a lifetime!
 Here are some beaches you definitely need to lay your eyes on before you head back home!

 1. The Red Beach

 Undeniably the most popular beach in Santorini and one of the most beautiful ones on the island, located in the Akrotiri region.
 Besides ancient ruins, the area features this lovely small-sized shore with the bizarre landscape and the charming atmosphere.
 Expect soaring black and red volcanic rocks and a 2-minute walk down a path from the parking space to the beach (unless you get there by boat, of course).
 Once there, you can either sunbathe on the dark sand beach (umbrellas and sunbeds are provided), swim in the crystalline waters, snorkel, or explore the underwater rock formations.

 Perissa Beach is a charming cove southeast of the island capital and one of the largest beaches in Santorini, offering more than 7km of sand to enjoy yourself.
 Kamari, on the other hand, is a picturesque village featuring traditional houses and a shore with a landscape pretty similar to that of Perissa Beach.